Register to get access to free programming courses with interactive exercises

 </html>

 • color.
-The number of bits of color the device is capable of reproducing.
-If no value is specified, it checks that the device can reproduce color.
+The number of color bits the device is capable of reproducing.
+If no value is specified, it checks that the device can reproduce color

 • monochrome.
-Whether or not the device is monochrome The device is monochrome if it can reproduce only two primary colors, black and white, and shades of gray.
-These include ebooks.
+The device is monochrome if it can reproduce only two primary colors, black and white, and shades of gray.
+These include ebooks

 • orientation.
-Self-explanatory.
-This characteristic was discussed in more detail in the last lesson.
+It is a self-explanatory characteristic, which we discussed in more detail in the last lesson

 Screen aspect ratios

 • device-aspect-ratio.
-A characteristic similar to aspect-ratio, but that takes into account the resolution of the device itself rather than the viewport resolution.
+A characteristic is similar to aspect-ratio.
+It takes into account the resolution of the device itself rather than the viewport resolution:

 <style>